immunant/IA2-Phase2/docs/source_rewriter.md

 adding the function pointer annotations (by rewriting function pointer types to trigger compiler errors where changes are needed).
 This approach has two issues.

-First a header's AST can change depending on the preprocessor context when it's included.
-We also use the same set of `-D` for all `.h`s, but the correct solution is to use the exact set of flags used to compile the `.c` which includes each `.h`.
+First, a header's AST can change depending on the preprocessor context when it's included.
+We also use the same set of `-D`s for all `.h`s, but the correct solution is to use the exact set of flags used to compile the `.c` that includes each `.h`.

 The second problem is that code that makes heavy use of function pointers is burdensome to annotate manually.
 Even in the case where only a small set of the function pointers in a code base are used, the rewritten `.h`s trigger compiler errors at every site without annotations.
-Also some of the annotations need the pointer's function signature specified with the mangled type name which is a non-starter.
+Also, some of the annotations need the pointer's function signature specified with the mangled type name, which is a non-starter.

 ## Goals

-By analyzing and rewriting both `.c`s and `.h`s we can avoid these issues.
+By analyzing and rewriting both `.c`s and `.h`s, we can avoid these issues.
 The goal here will be to (1) create an output `.c` for call gate wrappers and (2) insert function pointer annotations in the input source files.
 While we'll still rewrite function pointer types as opaque structs, by rewriting everything at